 The Comprehensive Environmental Response, Compensation, and Liability Act ("CERCLA") and comparable state statutes impose strict, joint and several, and retroactive liability on owners and operators of sites and on persons who disposed of or arranged for the disposal of "hazardous substances" found at such sites.
 It is not uncommon for the government or private parties to file claims requiring cleanup actions, demands for reimbursement for cleanup costs, or natural resource damages, or for neighboring landowners and other third parties to file tort claims for bodily injury and property damage allegedly caused by hazardous substances released into the environment.
 CERCLA currently excludes petroleum from its definition of "hazardous substance", but related substances such as BTEX chemicals are listed.
+Additionally, on September 6, 2022, the US Environmental Protection Agency (the "EPA") published a Proposed Rule to designate two per and polyfluoroalkyl substances ("PFAS") perfluorooctaneic acid ("PFOS") as "hazardous substances" under CERCLA.
+If these PFAS are listed as CERCLA hazardous substances and PFAS contamination is detected at sites that we currently own or operate, or formerly owned or operated, we may be obligated to remediate those areas.

-The federal Solid Waste Disposal Act, as amended by the Resource Conservation and Recovery Act, (collectively, "RCRA") and comparable state statutes govern the disposal of "solid waste" and "hazardous waste" and authorize the imposition of substantial fines and penalties for noncompliance, as well as requirements for corrective actions.
+The federal Solid Waste Disposal Act, as amended by the Resource Conservation and Recovery Act, (collectively, "RCRA") and comparable state statutes regulate the generation, transportation, treatment, storage and disposal of "solid waste" and "hazardous waste" and authorize the imposition of substantial fines and penalties for noncompliance, as well as requirements for corrective actions.
 Under the RCRA oil and gas exploration and production waste ("E&P waste") exemption, E&P waste is regulated as a "solid waste" rather than a "hazardous waste."
-Despite several environmental groups suing the US Environmental Protection Agency (the "EPA") in 2016 for failing to update its rules for management of E&P waste under RCRA, EPA determined that regulatory revisions were not necessary, which satisfied its obligation under the Consent Decree that resolved the suit.
-Despite this outcome there remains a risk that changes in the current RCRA E&P waste exemption and comparable state laws could result in an increase in the costs to manage and dispose of wastes.
-Additionally, certain states may regulate E&P wastes more stringently than the federal government.
+However, these E&P wastes may still be regulated under state solid waste laws and regulations.
+On several occasions in the past decade, environmental groups have sued the EPA for failing to update and revise RCRA regulations, including the regulations governing E&P waste.
+In each case, EPA has determined that regulatory revisions are not necessary.
+However, there remains a risk that the EPA could make changes in the current RCRA E&P waste exemption, which, in turn, could result in an increase in the costs to manage and dispose of wastes.
+Additionally, there is a risk that certain states may regulate E&P wastes more stringently, which could also result in an increase in the costs to manage and dispose of wastes.
 Also, ordinary industrial wastes that are not uniquely associated with oil and gas exploration and production operations, such as paint wastes, waste solvents, laboratory wastes and waste compressor oils, may be regulated as hazardous waste.
 Although we do not believe the current costs of managing our materials constituting wastes (as they are presently classified) to be significant, any repeal or modification of the E&P waste exemption by administrative, legislative or judicial process, or modification of similar exemptions in analogous state statutes would increase the volume of hazardous waste we are required to manage and dispose of and would cause us, as well as our competitors, to incur increased operating expenses.